 The tolerance of water organisms towards pH margin and variation is diverse.
+For Lanthanoids (Formerly Lanthanides: Synonym Rare Earth Metals and their Salts):

+Environmental Fate: Rare earths, such as the lanthanoids, are relatively abundant in the crust of the Earth.
 Prevent, by any means available, spillage from entering drains or water courses.

-DO NOT discharge into sewer or waterways
+DO NOT discharge into sewer or waterways.